 - Tenderness over the tailbone

-The doctor will ask about your symptoms and how the injury occurred.
+DiagnosisYou will be asked about your symptoms and how the injury occurred.
 A physical exam will be done.
 The exam may include a rectal exam.
-During a rectal exam, the doctor places a lubricated, gloved finger into the rectum and feels for any abnormalities.
-If the coccyx is fractured, your doctor may feel abnormal movement of the coccyx, and you will experience pain.
-X-rays may or may not be required.
+If the coccyx is fractured, your doctor may feel abnormal movement of the coccyx.
+You will experience pain.
+X-rays may or may not be needed.

 American Academy of Orthopaedic Surgeons